gabeklein/expressive-mvc/README.md

 </h1>

 <h4 align="center">
-  Accessible control for anywhere and everywhere in your React apps
+  Accessible control for anywhere and everywhere in your (p)React apps
 </h4>

 <p align="center">